hannupekka/hwo2014/README.md

 My participation for [Hello World Open 2014](https://helloworldopen.com/).

+** Actual code not added yet as the competition is still going on.**

 ## Why?
 I decided to join the competition using [Ruby](https://www.ruby-lang.org/en/) because I had absolutely no experience with it before this.
 This way I'd get at least something (besides entertainment) out of it, since I wasn't really confident about winning.